 In 2016 we raised funds for, and in 2017 built a cluster of 6 small flats on the West Whins (WW) site of the Findhorn Ecovillage.

 Complementing the relatively big East Whins (EW) homes (see map) to have a wider range of properties in our portfolio, small one bed-room flats were chosen for the West Whins cluster.
-And residents have communal access to a 36m2 multifunctional room, and a 11m2 utility room with washing machine and toilet/shower.

 Designed to a high eco-specification, flats should have low running costs.
 The Energy Performance Certificate of Nov 2017 calculated for the construction: